 Junior high provides a foundation for the rigors of high school requirements.
 Because our goal in academics is to have students who will function to the best of their abilities, we begin in 7th grade helping students to achieve a mastery of discipline in their academic pursuits.

 A school like Grace Academy offers the best opportunity for students to be involved with clubs, athletics, leadership, and fine arts.
 With a smaller student body, virtually everyone may participate in the activities of their choice and develop skills that will be useful later in life.
 As an example, the students receive excellent coaching and training so that our choirs and drama productions are first-rate.

 Students have the option to participate in athletics in soccer, volleyball, basketball, golf, and track.

 Students have leadership opportunities through the Student Leadership Council and clubs.
 The purpose of the student leadership council is to train students to be Christian leaders, promote unity of spirit within the student body, and to provide leadership in Academy activities.
 Student leadership council members have an excellent opportunity for discipleship and leadership training.
 Membership is open to boys and girls in grades seven through eight who are not on academic probation.
 A member must regularly attend and be involved at his home church, show faithfulness in academics, behavior, extracurricular and council activities and display continued growth and maturity in his spiritual life.

 The junior high students love the special events: a Friday at Jennings Park, the annual retreat, the Junior High Olympics, and the lock-in.

 The school has a few after-school opportunities that vary from year to year but are designed to encourage leadership and teamwork.
-Current opportunities include the book club (Knights of the Granite Table) and the Robotics Team.
+Current opportunities include the book club and the after school STEM options.